-Considering bidding for a foreign tender?
-Great opportunities are out there but you need to manage your risk…
+Thinking of bidding for a foreign tender?
+There are great opportunities out there, but you need to manage your risk.

-But before you invest time and resources in tendering for an overseas opportunity, it’s important to consider how your offering will compete with that of a local service provider.
-Read here about how you can best maximise your chances ...
+But before you invest time and resources in tendering for an overseas opportunity, think how your offering will compete with that of a local service provider.

 Just like tendering locally, an understanding of the potential customer and the local market is essential.
 Make up for a lack of local knowledge by spending some time on desktop research to understand your customer’s challenges and requirements.
 Look at their annual reports, review their case studies and organisational structure, and read white papers about the local industry.

-If you don’t have a branch overseas, consider collaborating with local contractors who know the customer and will give you the local presence you need.
+If you don’t have a branch overseas, you may want to collaborate with local contractors who know the customer and will give you the local presence you need.